-Twice a year, Clothes to Kids, headquartered in Clearwater, Florida, provides thousands of low-income school-age children with five outfits.
+Clothes to Kids, headquartered in Clearwater, Florida, provides thousands of low-income school-age children with five outfits, twice a year.
 These school outfits include tops, bottoms, shoes, jackets, and accessories.
 Everything the children receive, except socks and underwear, is donated.
-Like Clothes-to-Kids, your organization may depend upon in-kind donations or it may involve only small but essential resources, like the volunteer labor of your board.
+Like Clothes-to-Kids, your organization may depend upon in-kind donations, or it may involve only small but essential resources, like the volunteer labor of your board.

-If you have been reading this series about nonprofit income sources, you may be surprised to find in-kind on a nonprofit income source list.
+You may be surprised to find in-kind listed as a nonprofit income source list.
 After all, in-kind is not cash.
 Yet, its impact is huge.
-More importantly, looking at in-kind as a source can help your nonprofit to think differently.
-While money will work to solve your need, what you really need are the resources that money buys.
+Why do I include it?
+Looking at in-kind as a source can help your nonprofit to think differently.
+While money will work to solve your need, you need the resources that money buys.
 Obtaining the right in-kind allows you to skip the cash step and obtain your need.
 (See the second equation below.)
 This article invites you to look at in-kind in fresh ways as a first step to maximizing it.

 Figure 1: Gifts of Money vs. In-kind

 In-kind is nonprofit jargon for gifts-in-kind.
 In-kind represents goods or services you receive for little or no cash.
 In some cases, in-kind includes resources you cannot buy, like the endorsement of a media star.
-All nonprofits receive this source of support, often in the form of donated goods, discounts, and services.
+All nonprofits receive this source of support, often in donated goods, discounts, and services.

 In-kind donations take five forms:

-Good360 (formerly Gifts-in-kind International), Tech Soup, and the National Association for the Exchange of Industrial Resources represent several of the large international organizations developed to facilitate the exchange of in-kind goods.
-Tech Soup, for instance, provides nonprofits steep discounts on software.
+Good360 (formerly Gifts-in-kind International), Tech Soup, and the National Association for the Exchange of Industrial Resources represent several large international organizations developed to facilitate in-kind goods.
+Tech Soup, for instance, provides nonprofits with steep discounts on software.
 If your organization uses a lot of goods, check with these organizations.

 Leaders need to learn about their nonprofits’ experience with in-kind.
 Starter questions include: